Johnny Wilson (ice hockey): Coaching career

 In 1967, Wilson was hired as the head coach of the Springfield Kings of the American Hockey League, the minor league affiliate of the new Los Angeles Kings expansion team.
 Midway into his third season with Springfield, Wilson was promoted to interim head coach of the Los Angeles Kings after Hal Laycoe was fired following a dismal start to the season.
 However, Wilson was unable to turn the team around and returned to Springfield after the season was finished.
 He ended up leading Springfield to a Calder Cup title the very next season.

 After winning the Calder Cup in 1971, Wilson was hired by the Detroit Red Wings during the 1971–72 season as a midseason replacement.
 Despite having a winning record behind the Wings' bench, the team missed the playoffs two straight seasons and Wilson was let go.
 It would be 15 years before another Red Wings' coach would better Wilson's record.

 From there, he spent two years in the World Hockey Association, one with the Michigan Stags/Baltimore Blades (1974–75) and one with the Cleveland Crusaders (1975–76).
 He returned to the NHL, coaching one season with the Colorado Rockies (1976–77), and three with the Pittsburgh Penguins (1977–80), where he led the Penguins to two playoff appearances.
 Wilson returned to coach Springfield one more season and then retired from coaching in 1981.

-Wilson was named coach of the Canadian national team that competed at the 1977 World Championship in Vienna.
-Canada, making an appearance at the event for the first time since 1969, finished fourth.
+Wilson was named coach the Canadian national team at the 1977 World Championships in Vienna, following a search by Hockey Canada executive Derek Holmes who wanted a coach " that would bring new ideas to the national team".
+Canada made its first appearance at the World Championships since 1969, and finished fourth.
 The team was composed entirely of players whose teams had not qualified for the Stanley Cup playoffs.